-The “open” questions are designed to test your understanding of the basic rules of functional safety.
+The “open” questions on our TUV Certified 61511 Functional Safety Training course exam are designed to test your understanding of the basic rules of functional safety.

 There are 50 questions on the exam, each giving 1 mark.
 They cover all aspects of the standard including Functional Safety Management and all of the various lifecycle stages.
 A typical question would be….